- Written by Dr.Mehmet Demircioglu

 If the plan changes on arrival and you do not understand why, pause before signing anything.
 The answer may still be reasonable.
 But it needs to be explained before the surgery starts, not after the donor hair has already been used.

-How do surgeon role and donor safety affect the decision?
+Surgeon role and donor safety

 At Diamond Hair Clinic, direct surgeon involvement matters because hair transplant surgery is not only extraction and implantation.
 It is diagnosis, donor budgeting, hairline design, graft distribution, density judgment, bleeding and anesthesia decisions, and follow-up interpretation.